Pro bono – good for the community, good for lawyers too

 How do I get involved?

 It may be useful to start by considering how you would like to make a difference: helping people in your local community obtain access to justice?
-Helping US death row prisoners?
+Helping death row prisoners in the United States?
 Helping local start-ups or charities?

-• There are likely to be opportunities to volunteer locally: Local law centres often require volunteers; Many University Law Schools have legal advice clinics and other pro bono projects which require solicitor involvement and supervision.
+• There are likely to be opportunities to volunteer locally.
+Local law centres often require volunteers.
+Also, many university law schools have legal advice clinics and other pro bono projects which require solicitor involvement and supervision.
 LawWorks is a charity which can help to match you up with volunteering opportunities.

 • The Free Representation Unit (FRU) offers opportunities for volunteers (law students and solicitors) to support clients in employment and social security tribunals.